pyinat/pyinaturalist/README.md

 - [Related Projects](#related-projects)

 ## Features
-* **Easier requests:** Complete type annotations for request parameters, and simplified create/update request formats
+* **Easier requests:** Complete type annotations for request parameters, simplified create/update request formats, and easy pagination
-* **Convenient responses:** Type conversions to the things you would expect in python
+* **Convenient responses:** Type conversions to the things you would expect in python, and optional models for an object-oriented inteface to response data
 * **Docs:** Example requests, responses, scripts, and Jupyter notebooks to help get you started
 * **Security:** Keyring integration for secure credential storage
 * **Server-friendly:** Client-side rate-limiting that follows the